Frequently Asked Questions

 Do I need to take the TOEFL or IELTS?
 What are your requirements for international applicants?

-We highly encourage students who are non-native English speakers or have not been studying an English based curriculum for three years or more to take either the TOEFL or IELTS.
+For non-native English speakers and/or students who have not been at a school where English is the primary language of instruction for at least two years, we strongly suggest submitting results from a TOEFL, Duolingo or IELTS test.
 We are looking for a minimum score of 100 on the TOEFL or a 7 on the IELTS.
 Otherwise, the application process is the same for domestic and international students.
-The only additional, and optional, requirement is submitting TOEFL or IELTS scores.

 When applying to Choate, students have the option to select which grade level they would like to enter.
 We allow students to “reclassify” their grade level so that they repeat their current grade.